 We always track our time, so we know what we put in.
 Our clients were writing and reviewing for weeks, so we can guesstimate what they put in.
 200 hours?
 Holy smokes!

 A response management platform like RFPIO has many glorious features.
 As a small team, I know the exact two features that would have saved us all.
 The Content Library and the import/export functionality.

 Our client had no centralized repository for RFPs.
 They hunted through years of folders and documents to find responses they could repurpose.
 As a result, the copying and pasting led to the ickiest formatting challenges.
 There was no easy fix for any of it.
 It took time to pull everything together—lots and lots of time and energy.

 So, how would things have been different if we had RFPIO?
 Let me count the ways…okay, four ways…

 - Import – We would have imported the Word doc in seconds and jumped right into the RFP project.

-- Content – We would have found relevant content with a quick search of historic responses, or by filtering with tags or star ratings in our answer library.
+- Content – We would have found relevant content with a quick search of historic responses, or by filtering with tags or star ratings in our Content Library.